Wills and Probate

 Wills And Probate Proceedings Should not be Left to Chance

 Wills and probate proceedings are typically handled in the New York Surrogate's Courts.
-I have over 25 years of experience working on wills and probate proceedings.
-I advise clients in the planing and creation of their wills.
-I work to make sure that the probate process proceeds smoothly and efficiently.
-I represent clients in matters concerning wills and probate throughout New York.
-I help my clients file court papers and administer the decedent's estate by providing full estate settlement services.
+I have over 25 years of experience working on Wills and probate proceedings.
+I advise clients in the planing and creation of their Wills.
+I work to make sure that the probate and administration process proceeds smoothly and efficiently.
+I represent clients in matters concerning Wills and probate and intestate administration throughout New York.
+I help my clients file Court papers and administer the decedent's estate by providing full estate settlement services.

 I was admitted to the New York State Bar in 1979 and admitted to the Supreme Court of the United States in 1982 after graduating in the top 10% of my class at The New England School of Law in Boston.
 I was admitted to the United States Court of Appeals, Second Circuit and the United States District Court, for the Southern and Eastern Districts of New York.
 I started my own law practice in New York City in 1985.

 To get in touch with me by phone, call (212) 355-2575.
 You can also e-mail